MariahJ7/TellingStoriesW-Data/finalprojectpart3.md

 - Their physical, social, and technological environment: Live in a house in NJ that has good public schools and good access to Manhattan.
 Busy during the week but spends time with family and attends community and/or friends gatherings on weekends when time permits.
 - A quote that sums up what matters most to the persona as it relates to your site: "I'd prefer my mom aged elsewhere but if she is to be in NYC, I want to ensure she has what she needs to live happily and healthy.
 Technology is not a substitute for human connection so there needs to be a way that she can connect with people regularly at a location that is accessible and safe."
 ## Persona D: Public servant/ politician serving New York
-  - Work level: Politician running for
+  - Work level: Politician running for local office.
  - Name: Albert
-  - Job titles and major responsibilities: ADD CONTENT
+  - Job titles and major responsibilities: Long experience working in city government in NYC.
-  - Demographics:
+  - Demographics: 40 years old, MPA, not Caucasian, single, has close relationships within the community and among family and friends.
-  - The goals and tasks they are trying to complete using the site: Understand how to differentiate their platform, understand the community and identify opportunities.
+  - The goals and tasks they are trying to complete using the site: Understand how to differentiate his platform, understand the community and identify opportunities for betterment.
-- Their physical, social, and technological environment:
+- Their physical, social, and technological environment:  Albert does a lot of field work and is constantly on the go meeting people across the boroughs to get his name and platform out.
+He is plugged in tech wise, committed to helping people and focused on reducing disparities.
-- A quote that sums up what matters most to the persona as it relates to your site:
+- A quote that sums up what matters most to the persona as it relates to your site: "NY has great potential to be the best city in the world for all but at this time, we are falling short in serving our seniors.
+Initiatives that can have immediate impact for a good value are ones I stand by."
 # Work Completed in Part 3
 ## Overall steps took to develop the Shorthand Final Deliverable:
 1. Built out a Shorthand page with navigation based on the sections identified in my Balsamiq storyboard from Part 2